dantaeyoung/GrasshopperArsenal/README.md

 # GrasshopperArsenal

-Snippets of Grasshopper GHXs to share / play with.
+Grasshopper GHXs to share / play with.

 ## ROBUST:

-* MetaDataWriter: Writing and reading metadata into Rhino geometry
+* **MetaDataWriter**: Writing and reading metadata into Rhino geometry
-* SlackNotifier: Posting to Slack with Grasshopper & Slack Web API
+* **SlackNotifier**: Posting to Slack with Grasshopper & Slack Web API

 ## Experimental:

-* CameraTracer: Turns scribbles, captured via the webcam, into polylines
+* **CameraTracer**: Turns scribbles, captured via the webcam, into polylines

 #### Troubleshooting: